 - Life Insurance

 As a parent, you certainly do not want to leave your child with financial burdens in the event of your death.
 Life insurance that covers your final expenses and carries some cash over to your children is one way to secure their financial futures.
 If your children are minors, your life insurance policy can cover your final expenses, pay off your debts, and ensure that your children have help with college tuition in your absence.
+In the article Life Insurance for Children from LendEdu, they write in detail about they types of insurance available as well as alternatives for consideration.

 If you are concerned about your loved ones paying estate taxes, your life insurance policy may cover the amount due.
 Cash from your policy may make it possible for your loved ones to maintain assets and claim their inheritance without struggling to find money to cover the estate taxes.